firulais/snap-RPi/README.md

 ## Bits

-- The blocks (currently 'block') in RPiGPIO.xml
+- The blocks (currently 'block', 1, one, uno, ein) in RPiGPIO.xml

 - The server the blocks connect to: RPiGPIO.py